 My name is Tatiana, but my friends and family call me Tutta.
 I like writing articles that help bring people closer together.

-Oh, the anticipation of turning the ripe old age of 18!
-Now, as an adult, you can do all of the things you wanted to as a child.
-Adulthood always seems so far away, then the day finally hits and you don’t know what to do with yourself!
+Oh, the anticipation of turning 18!
+You're officially an adult.
+Now you can do all of the things you wanted to as a child.
+Adulthood always seemed so far away, but when the day finally hits, make sure to take advantage of it!

 You could turn to a few friends for advice—the ones who have already turned 18 and know the drill.
 They would probably be happy to give you the big one-eight rundown, and perhaps take you around and show you what it means to be an adult.
 Sounds fun, doesn’t it?